 Aside from that, it’s just super fast and easy to use.
 You can’t go wrong with Chrome.

 A fan favorite, UC Browser has all kinds of features.
 There’s a night mode, seamless downloads, gestures for watching videos, and a quick Facebook mode.

 If Chrome isn’t your cup of tea and you want a solely mobile browser, go for UC.

-Download: UC Browser (Free) on the Play Store
+Download: UC Browser (Free)

 If you use Firefox on the desktop, you might as well use it on Android too.
 All the features of a great browser are here — incognito mode, intuitive tab switching, bookmark syncing.